 Alternately, you can do an advanced search on flickr by going to the Advanced Search page and checking the "Only search within Creative Commons-licensed content" and "Find content to use commercially" boxes.

-So long as you provide attribution and conform with the other stipulations of these licenses, you're free to use these images in your Hubs.
+So long as you provide attribution and conform with the other stipulations of these licenses, you're free to use these images in your articles.
 Be sure to include both the username of the author and the author's URL in your attribution; ideally you would include the license information as well.

 How to Give Your Photos a Creative Commons License